-(c) The registrar of motor vehicles may acquire, possess, or use facial recognition technology to verify an individual's identity when issuing licenses, permits or other documents pursuant to chapter 90; provided, however, that the registrar shall not allow any other entity to access or otherwise use its facial recognition technology except in accordance with subsection (d).

-43 (d) The department of state police may perform a facial recognition search, or request the 44 federal bureau of investigation to perform such a search, for the following purposes:

-45 (1) to execute a warrant duly authorized by a judge based on probable cause that an 46 unidentified or unconfirmed individual in an image has committed a felony;

-47 (2) upon reasonable belief that an emergency involving immediate danger of death or 48 serious physical injury to any individual or group of people requires the performance of a facial 49 recognition search without delay;

-to identify a deceased person; or
+- (c) The registrar of motor vehicles may acquire, possess, or use facial recognition technology to investigate and verify an individual's identity when issuing licenses, permits or other documents pursuant to chapter 90, and the department of state police may access or use facial recognition technology to assist the registrar with this investigation and verification; provided, however, that the registrar shall not otherwise allow any other entity to access or otherwise use its facial recognition technology except in accordance with subsection (d). - (d) The department of state police may perform a facial recognition search, or request the federal bureau of investigation to perform such a search, for the following purposes: - (1) to assist the registrar of motor vehicles in investigating and verifying an individual's identity pursuant to subsection (c); - (2) to execute a warrant duly authorized by a judge based on probable cause that an unidentified or unconfirmed individual in an image has committed a felony; - (3) upon reasonable belief that an emergency involving immediate danger of death or serious physical injury to any individual or group of people requires the performance of a facial recognition search without delay; - (4) to identify a deceased person; or

-51 (4) on behalf of another law enforcement agency or a federal agency, provided that 52 such agency obtained a warrant pursuant to clause (1) or documented in writing the reason for a 53 search requested under clauses (2) or (3).
+(5) on behalf of another law enforcement agency or a federal agency, provided that such agency obtained a warrant pursuant to clause (2) or documented in writing the reason for a search requested under clauses (3) or (4).

-54 One facial recognition operations group within the department shall be charged with 55 receiving and evaluating law enforcement requests for facial recognition searches, performing facial recognition searches, reporting results, and recording relevant data.
+One facial recognition operations group within the department shall be charged with receiving and evaluating law enforcement requests for facial recognition searches, performing facial recognition searches, reporting results, and recording relevant data.
 The department shall only use existing facial recognition technology used by the registrar of motor vehicles or federal bureau of investigations or facial recognition technology approved by the executive office of technology services and security, which may only be approved following a public hearing on the proposed software.